Data holders in the CDR report information about their CDR performance, including:

 - the percentage of time their systems are available to share CDR data; and

-The following tables provide this information for each Data Holder, noting some Data Holders are not yet providing this data to the ACCC.
+The following tables provide this information for each data holder, noting some data holders are not yet providing this data to the ACCC.
 In relation to the data:

-Service availability requirement for Data Holders is 99.5% measured over each month.
+Data holders are required to have their systems available, and able to service consumer data requests 99.5% of the time, measured monthly.
+This means when consumers try to share their CDR data with accredited data recipients, 99.5% of the time it should be successful.
 The definition of a period of unavailability is any period of time when any of the API end points defined in the standard is unable to reliably provide a successful response to an appropriately constructed request.

 The availability requirement applies to both authenticated and unauthenticated end points.

-High priority response times
+Average response times

-Data will be updated monthly.
+Data will be updated periodically.

-Data Holder brands that are not active
+Data holder brands that are not active

-The material published on this website relies on information and data received from Data Holders.
+The material published on this website relies on information and data received from data holders.
 The material published may be subsequently amended or updated to correct any errors that become apparent in it.